Unhelpful movement patterns

 Helpful patterns help

-This picture also shows how control of the pelvis can be regained by using good postural and movement patterns.
-The Rost Therapy approach addresses these unhelpful movement patterns, which is why it helps PGP during pregnancy, even with increased pelvic joint mobility.
+Check the picture on the left.
+It shows how pelvic control can be regained using good postural and movement patterns.
+The Rost Therapy™ approach effectively addresses these unhelpful movement patterns during pregnancy and results in less pain, despite the increased pelvic joint mobility.

 Research